Muzietto/transformerz/haskell/faust-stack/README.md

 # faust-stack

-add description of faust-stack here
+# add description of faust-stack here

+# tests
+`stack test` from this dir